 Leave at room temperature, stirring occasionally for 24 to 48 hours or until the milk thickens.

 Strain through a plastic sieve into a suitable glass or ceramic container and use in any way you like.

 - Return the grains to a clean jar and start the process again.

 - Under most circumstances washing the grains is not recommended.

-- It will ferment in cooler temperatures, but will take longer.
+It will ferment in cooler temperatures, but will take longer to thicken.